-Allowable costs must comply with 45 CFR § 75: Uniform Administrative Requirements, Cost Principles, and Audit Requirements for HHS Awards and Medicare principles of reasonable cost reimbursement contained in the Medicare provider Reimbursement Manual, 2 CFR § 200.400-475 and Generally Accepted Accounting Principles.
+Allowable costs must comply with all appropriate New York State and Federal laws.

-“Applicable inflationary index” shall refer to an established inflationary index as determined by the Center for Medicaid and Medicare Services, or established by the Office of Mental Health and the Office of Addiction Services and Supports, subject to the approval of the Director of the Budget.
+“Applicable inflationary index” shall refer to an established inflationary index as determined by the Center for Medicaid and Medicare Services, or established by OMH and OASAS, subject to the approval of the Director of the Budget.

 “Total annual daily visits” shall include all visits for CCBHC services, including both Medicaid and non-Medicaid visits.

 The daily visit will consist of all services provided to the consumer on a single day whether provided by the CCBHC or a DCO and will be limited to one daily CCBHC visit per beneficiary per day.
-A CCBHC or DCO must provide at least one qualifying service, as described in Section 600.-1.9(a)(1) to an individual to be eligible for reimbursement.
+A CCBHC or DCO must provide at least one qualifying service,

+as described in section 600.-1.9(a)(1) of this Subpart to an individual to be eligible for reimbursement.

 Provider-specific cost-based rates will be rebased to more accurately reflect actual costs at least once every three years, with rebased rates taking effect prospectively, for rates effective July 1st following final State certification.
-Provider-specific cost-based rates may also be rebased in the event of significant changes in scope of services or costs that are the result of circumstances, including, but not limited to, public health, natural or environmental emergencies or other factors as determined by the commissioners of the Office of Mental Health and Office of Addiction Services and Supports.
+Provider-specific cost-based rates may also be rebased in the event of significant changes in scope of services or costs that are the result of circumstances, including, but not limited to, public health, natural or environmental emergencies or other factors as determined by the commissioners of OMH and OASAS.

-Provider-specific cost-based rates established by the Offices shall be subject to the approval of the director of the division of the budget and the availability of state and federal funding and shall not be eligible for revision based on the request of the provider.
+Provider-specific cost-based rates established by OMH and OASAS shall be subject to the approval of the director of the Division of the Budget and the availability of State and Federal funding and shall not be eligible for revision based on the request of the provider.

 Section 600-1.16 Quality Bonus Payments (QBP)

-CCBHC providers will be eligible for participation in the Quality Bonus Payments program based on achieving specific thresholds on State-mandated performance measures.
-The performance period will be based on a calendar year and CCBHC providers must have one full calendar year of complete operational data from which designated quality measures will be calculated to qualify for the Quality Bonus Payment program.
+CCBHC providers will be eligible for participation in the Quality Bonus Payments (QBP) program based on achieving specific thresholds on State mandated performance measures.
+The performance period will be based on a calendar year and CCBHC providers must have one full calendar year of complete operational data from which designated quality measures will be calculated to qualify for the QBP program.

-The State mandated performance measures and technical specifications shall be made public electronically on the Office of Mental Health’s website.
+The State mandated performance measures and technical specifications shall be made public electronically on OMH website.

 A CCBHC must meet or exceed the thresholds for established performance measures to receive funds under the program.
-CCBHC providers that do not report measurement data to the State timely will not be eligible for participation in the Quality Bonus Payment program.
+CCBHC providers that do not report measurement data to the State timely will not be eligible for participation in the QBP program.

-Payments under the Quality Bonus Payment program will be based on multiplying the total CCBHC specific Medicaid payments made during the performance period by a percentage based upon the achieved respective CCBHC specific thresholds on State-mandated performance measures.
+Payments under the QBP program will be based on multiplying the total CCBHC specific Medicaid payments made during the performance period by a percentage based upon the achieved respective CCBHC specific thresholds on State mandated performance measures.
 Payments will be made as an annual lump sum payment and not through adjustment of provider- specific cost-based rates.

 The State will establish the minimum volume of individuals served in each performance measure denominator necessary for the performance measure to be valid.
-Measures that do not meet the minimum threshold of individuals served will not be eligible for payment under the Quality Bonus Payment and no proportioned payment of that measure will be made.
+Measures that do not meet the minimum threshold of individuals served will not be eligible for payment under the QBP and no proportioned payment of that measure will be made.
 Measures that do not meet the minimum threshold of individuals served will reduce the overall QBP percentage achievable by that provider.